 An ultra-violet air purifier is usually used in conjunction with an electronic air cleaner or HEPA air cleaner.
 These purifiers are highly effective at eliminating airborne bacteria and viruses.
 (E on diagram)

 A humidifier is used to maintain proper moisture levels in the home.
 (D on diagram)

 Inside the evaporator coil, small spray nozzles inject coolant into a chamber, where the pressure drops and the fluid evaporates.
 Since the evaporation absorbs heat, the surroundings cool off.
 The evaporator coil absorbs or adds heat to the system and the vapor is then returned to the compressor.
 A metering device acts as a restriction in the system to ensure that the heat being absorbed at the proper rate.
 (G on diagram)

 HRVs and ERVs recover heat energy in exhaust air, then transfer it to fresh air as it enters the home.
 They ultimately provide fresh air and improved climate control while also saving energy by reducing the heating and cooling requirements.
 ERVs, unlike HRVs, also transfer the humidity of the exhaust air to the intake air.
 (F & H on diagram)

 The zone control panel allows your heating and cooling system to be set up in zones which are run by multiple programmable thermostats.
 Additionally, it also allows homeowners to have certain areas of the home warmer or cooler than other areas.
 (I on diagram)

 Now that you have an idea of how the various components of your air conditioning works, make sure you invest in regular maintenance to keep it running reliably when you need it most!
-Call 3H AC today to schedule a maintenance appointment for your HVAC system.
+Contact 3HAC of Tampa today to schedule a maintenance appointment for your HVAC system!